fredemmott/cpp-remapper/README.md

 );
 ```

+This can be useful if you don't actually want to modify a device, but instead want to use it as a modifier for another device.

 # How do I use this with another device?

 Known devices are defined in [lib/devicedb.h](lib/devicedb.h).
 If your device